gmaml/Open_Marked_Temporal_Point_Process/README.md

 # Open Marked Temporal Point Processes
-This project is a repository of open source marked temporal point process papers, datasets and models.
+This project is a repository of comprehensive open source marked temporal point process papers, datasets and models.